Mall of America Family Guide, Floor By Floor

 3. There is also a military discount–$10 off an unlimited ride wristband.
 Find this and other deals on the Special Offers Page.

 There is so much to say about Sea Life I don’t even know where to begin.
 With dozens of different experiences to have at Sea Life, you can keep coming back for more.
-Watch the different species, snorkel with the fish, feed the rays, tour behind the scenes, and listen to the daily talks about the Sea Life residents.
+Watch the different species, feed the rays, tour behind the scenes, and listen to the daily talks about the Sea Life residents.
 Attractions change regularly, so each visit will be a little different.

 4 Ways to save at Sea Life Aquarium: